Igor-Shaula/Adjustable_TicTacToe/Attt_LocalEngine_Kotlin/README.md

 # Adjustable Game Engine

-This is not a game - it's a logic engine that has to be ready to use by any UI.
+This is not a game - it's a gameLogic engine that has to be ready to use by any UI.

 Main concepts:
 - (default) This game field is traditionally a square, so here all its dimensions will be equal.